Raíces Americanas: Recent Acquisitions of Pre-Columbian Art

-The San Antonio Museum of Art will present Raízes Americanos (American Roots) Mid-October 2014 through February 2015.
+The San Antonio Museum of Art will present Raíces Americanos: Recent Acquisitions of Pre-Columbian Art Mid-October 2014 through February 2015.
 This exhibition will shed light on the exceptional skill and creative spirit of Ancient America.

 (L-R) Bowl with Ring Base and Face, Bowl with Pedestal Base and Face, Bowl with Tripod Teet